Fury of the Congo

-Fury of the Congo (1951) is the sixth Jungle Jim film produced by Columbia Pictures.
-It features Johnny Weissmuller in his sixth performance as the protagonist adventurer Jungle Jim.
+Fury of the Congo (1951) is the sixth Jungle Jim film produced by Columbia Pictures and featuring Johnny Weissmuller in the title role.
 The film was directed by William Berke and written by Carroll Young.

-The film centres on Jungle Jim venturing into tribal land with pilot Ronald Cameron in search of Professor Dunham, who in turn is tracking down a rumoured creature known as the Okongo.
-Along the journey, Jim faces other obstacles, both man and wild.
-The film was theatrically released in the United States in February 1951.

 Plot

-Adventurer Jungle Jim is traversing the jungles of the Congo when he notices a plane diving towards the river.
-The agile explorer rescues the injured pilot, Ronald Cameron, from the deep waters.
-Cameron tells Jim that he is trying to find missing biochemistry professor Dunham, under the University of Cairo's request.
+Adventurer Jungle Jim is traversing the jungles of the Congo when he notices a plane diving toward the river.
+Jim rescues the injured pilot, Ronald Cameron, from the deep waters.
+Cameron tells Jim that he is trying to find missing biochemistry professor Dunham pursuant to the University of Cairo's request.
 Dunham was last seen venturing into the jungles in search of a beast known as the Okongo.

-The Okongo, half-antelope and half-zebra, is greatly revered by the tribal natives of Congo and its glands are rumoured to contain a rare type of drug.
-Jungle Jim and Cameron later discover from a tribal chief, Leta, that Dunham and all the males of the Okongo tribe have been kidnapped by hunters who wish to extract the drug from the Okongo's glands.
-Jim, Leta, and Cameron make their way to the hunters' hideout.
-Halting their sinister plans, Leta lets loose the captured Okongo.
-It proceeds to kill one of the hunters.
-A fight ensues and during the scuffle, Professor Dunham smashes all the bottles of extracted Okongo drug.
+The Okongo, half antelope and half zebra, is revered by the tribal natives of Congo and its glands are rumored to contain a rare type of drug.
+Jim and Cameron later discover from tribal chief Leta that Dunham and all the males of the Okongo tribe have been kidnapped by hunters eager to extract the drug from the Okongo's glands.
+Jim, Leta and Cameron reach the hunters' hideout and Leta releases the captured Okongo, which then kills one of the hunters.
+A fight ensues, during which Professor Dunham smashes all of the bottles of extracted Okongo drug.

-The trio of Jungle Jim, Leta, and Cameron flee.
-They encounter a sandstorm and Jim engages in a battle with a gigantic desert spider, before returning to save Dunham's life.
-The professor, having been shot by one of the hunters, is left in Cameron and Leta's care.
-Dunham shockingly recognises Cameron as the leader of the notorious hunters.
-Too late, they all get captured by Cameron and his henchmen.
+Jim, Leta and Cameron flee.
+They encounter a sandstorm and Jim engages in a battle with a gigantic desert spider before returning to save Dunham's life.
+The professor, having been shot by one of the hunters, is left in the care of Cameron and Leta.
+Dunham recognizes Cameron as the leader of the notorious hunters, but they are all captured by Cameron and his henchmen.
 Jim is commanded to bring the hunters to the main herd of Okongos.
-Just as they arrive, however, the hunters are attacked by both the armed wives of the male natives and the Okongos.
-Cameron manages to escape but falls from a cliff and dies.
-Leta and the natives savour their victory, and Jungle Jim and Dunham make their leave.
+Just as they arrive, the hunters are attacked by the armed wives of the male natives and the Okongos.
+Cameron escapes but falls from a cliff and dies.
+Leta and the natives savor their victory, and Jim and Dunham leave.